 This work has been at the heart of my education.
 After being turned on to "Religion and Ecology" in a course at Hendrix College entitled "Religion, Animals, and the Earth" I went on to complete a Master of Theological Studies at Vanderbilt Divinity School.
 My thesis there, "The Illusion of the Isolated Self" propelled me into questions of how theological and philosophical anthropology shape human-earth understandings and relations.
 After completing my Masters, I worked on the Science and Religion Course Program at the Center for Theology and the Natural Sciences.
 Also during this time, I began working for a group at the Graduate Theological Union in Berkeley called the Theological Roundtable on Ecological Ethics and Spirituality or TREES.
-For five years, we hosted courses and forums dealing with various topics at the intersection of religious studies and environmental studies.
-All of this "field work" became the basis of my dissertation at the Graduate Theological Union, "From Creatio ex Nihilo to Terra Nullius: The Colonial Mind and the Colonization of Creation."
-This project, primarily from an eco-feminist and post-colonial critical stance, explores how the Christian understanding of "creation out of nothing" helped to provide a theological and metaphorical support system for a logic of domination toward human and earth others.
+All of this work became the basis of my dissertation at the Graduate Theological Union, "From Creatio ex Nihilo to Terra Nullius: The Colonial Mind and the Colonization of Creation."
 After the completion of my dissertation, and before joining the FIU faculty, I worked as a Program Associate for the Forum on Religion and Ecology.